-To be fully effective, telecenters need to become information and communication institutions in their communities.
-To do this -- besides the digital and broadband connections connections -- telecenters need at least the following:
+In this paper, we look first as some specific issues related to the sustainability of telecenters.
+For example, to be fully effective, telecenters need to become visible information and communication institutions in their communities.
+To do this they need more than the hardware and the digital networks; they need at least the following:

 - Research Telecenters need to find out what kinds of information and communication resources their communities want and need.
-This is what helps telecenters become demand-driven a vital issue in their sustainability.
+This is what helps telecenters become demanddriven a vital issue in their sustainability.
 Telecenters need research also to evaluate continuously how well they are serving the needs of their communities. - Local and relevant content Too much content on the web is not relevant to farmers and other rural people.
 It is a common problem around the world, where external information dominates locally-tailored material.
 This is where credible, useful and user-friendly information needs to be crafted.
 The UNDP has suggested that the most important reason for the failure of telecenters is their lack of suitable content. - Training People in telecenters need to be trained in how information can contribute to development.
 We have found telecenter managers who know a lot about computers but don't know how to link telecenter potential to health clinics, schools, agricultural extension, or local government. - Community awareness Telecenters need to make their communities aware of the value of information, such as peanut marketing information and technology transfer in silkworm enterprises, or the chances for more education through distance learning.
 Awareness of the value of information will help the communities realize the value of the telecenter. - Human resources Telecenters need volunteers who can help make telecenters good places to visit volunteers who can help people search and understand the basic rewards of a digital experience.
-And who can welcome special groups such as women and the elderly who are frequently shutout by culture
+And who can welcome special groups such as women and the elderly who are frequently shut out of telecenters by social and cultural factors in the community.